Pylons/pyramid/docs/quick_tutorial/templating.rst

 Pyramid doesn't mandate a particular database system, form library, etc. It encourages replaceability.
 This applies equally to templating, which is fortunate: developers have strong views about template languages.
-That said, Pyramid bundles Chameleon and Mako, so in this step, let's use Chameleon as an example.
+As of Pyramid 1.5a2, Pyramid doesn't even bundle a template language!

+It does, however, have strong ties to Jinja2, Mako, and Chameleon.
+In this step we see how to add ``pyramid_chameleon`` to your project, then change your views to use templating.

 Objectives
 ==========

+- Enable the ``pyramid_chameleon`` Pyramid add-on

 - Generate HTML from template files